German Nouns

 Mondmasculineder Mond

-Unfortunately, there’s no simple rule for determining the gender of German nouns.
+Unfortunately, there’s no one simple rule for determining the gender of German nouns.
 While some noun genders seem logical:

 man